OmengU/quap/documentation/documentation.typ

 `variant` and `colorScheme` are Chakra-Ui styling props.
 When pressing the other two buttons, the tutor has to verify their identity by entering their password.
 This, however, is explained later on.

 When the tutor wants to create a new Quiz, they simply have to press the New Quiz Button in the top right corner of the page.
 When pressed, a dialog opens where they can enter a name and a description:
-#figure(image("images/screenshots/createQuiz.png", height: 7cm), caption: [Create Quiz Dialog Screenshot], supplement: "Figure", kind: "image")
+#figure(image("images/screenshots/createQuiz.png", height: 7cm), caption: [Create Quiz Dialog Screenshot], supplement: "Figure", kind: "image") <createQuiz>
 This is implemented using the Modal Component provided by Chakra-Ui.
 This Component can be controlled with the `useDisclosure` hook.
 This hook provides one boolean value and two functions, which are passed as props to the Modal (In this case the Modal is wrapped in its own Component so they are passed as a Prop of this Component).
 The value is true if the Modal is open and false if it is closed.
 The two functions are used to open and close the Modal respectively.

 Inside the Modal, there are two input fields and a submit button, which first makes an #acr("API") call to create a new Quiz and then navigates to the *Edit Quiz Page* of the created Quiz by using the `useNavigate` hook.
 This hook allows for redirection via code.